 The synagogue has a large hexagonal dome, with curved gables and large rose windows.

-Lake Palic with a settlement of the same name is situated close to Subotica and near to the border crossing of Horgos.
+Lake Palic with a settlement of the same name is located near Subotica and near the border crossing of Horgos.
 It has a tourist tradition for almost 150 years.
 Its unique atmosphere makes this place ideal for leisure and relaxation.

-The lake is the biggest wind-deflated lake in Serbia.
+The lake is the largest wind-deflated lake in Serbia.

-Brothers Vermes organized sports competition in 1881 in Palic which was similar to the old Greek Olympic Games.
-After that, at the end of the 19th century, Palic becomes a famous sports center.
+Brothers Vermes organized a sports competition in 1881 in Palic, which was similar to the old Greek Olympic Games.
+After that, at the end of the 19th centuryth century, Palic becomes a famous sports center.

 Is located 8 km of Subotica.
-The lake is a summer resort with a great climate (2.100 sunny hours per year).
+The lake is a summer resort with a great climate (2,100 sunny hours a year).

 The Great Park was built in 1842 to resemble an English garden.
-In the park are located the water tower, the Great Terrace (Velika terasa), Summer Stage, concert pavilion, and a zoo, set in the beautiful botanic garden.
+In the park there is a water tower, the Great Terrace, a Summer Stage, a concert pavilion, and a zoo, set in the beautiful botanic garden.

-The lake is shaped like an ellipse with the shore 17 km length.
+The lake is shaped like an ellipse with a shore 17 km long.
 The average depth of the water is about 2 meters.
 There is an abundance of aquatic life, especially a myriad fish.

-If you want to explore this part of Vojvodina, we recommend you one-day sightseeing tour.
-You will visit Dunjdjerski Castle, winery Zvonko Bogdan, Subotica, and Palić where you will taste traditional Vojvodina meals in one of the farms.
+If you want to explore this part of Vojvodina, we recommend you a one-day sightseeing tour.
+You will visit the Dunjdir Castle, the winery Zvonko Bogdan, Subotica, and Palić where you will taste traditional Vojvodina meals in one of the farms.

 Carska Bara is the largest individual bog in Serbia, located in the municipality of Zrenjanin.
-The reserve is a complex of various wetland ecosystems that include lakes, swamps, meadows, and forest.
+The reserve is a complex of various wetland ecosystems that include lakes, swamps, meadows and forests.

-Along with the neighboring pond of Stari Begej - the old arm of the Begej river, it forms the Special nature reserve „Carska Bara“.
+Along with the neighboring pond of Stari Begej - the old arm of the Begej river, it forms the special nature reserve "Carska Bara".
 Wetland consists of many smaller bodies of water: rivers, canals, lakes, and ponds.
 It is covered with reed beds, willow thickets, and rushes and it is known for its color diversity.
-The central, lake section is known for its blue, clear water, while the surrounding salt marshes have white and yellow waters, all within green woods.
+The central, lake section is famous for its blue, clear water, while the surrounding salt marshes have white and yellow water, all within green forests.

 There are 240 bird species recorded in the area.
-There are thriving colonies of herons (grey heron, little egret) and cormorants (including pygmy cormorant).
-Other species include buzzards, Eurasian sparrow-hawks, common spoonbills, western marsh harrier, Montagu’s harrier, red-breasted goose, osprey, graylag goose, stork, and woodcock etc. Some of 110 bird species are migratory.
+There are thriving colonies of herons (gray heron, little egret) and cormorants (including a pygmy cormorant).
+Other species include buzzards, Eurasian sparrow-hawks, common spoonbills, western marsh harrier, Montagu's harrier, red-breasted goose, osprey, graylag goose, stork, and woodcock etc. Some 110 bird species are migratory.

 Things to do in Carska bara

 It can be explored by boat cruising with a local guide.
 It is possible to take a hiking tour around it.
 Birdwatching tours are popular too.
-If you like more adventure, we recommend you to take quads-ride in the surrounding.
-Thereafter, you can relax and have lunch or dinner in nearby ethno village Tiganjica.
+If you like more adventure, we recommend you take quads-ride in the surrounding.
+Then, you can relax and have a lunch or dinner in the nearby ethno village of Tiganjica.

 The Deliblato Sands is the largest sandy terrain in Europe.
-Once was part of a vast prehistoric desert, having originated from the withdrawal of the Pannonian Sea.
+Once was part of a vast prehistoric dessert, having originated from the withdrawal of the Pannonian Sea.

-They are home to many endemic species of plants and animals which are rare or endangered in Europe and globally.
-Due to its forest and surroundings, it was declared a Special Nature Reserve.
-On a national level, it represents a natural asset of special importance falling under protection category I.
+They are home to many endemic species of plants and animals that are rare or endangered in Europe and worldwide.
+Due to its forest and its surroundings, it was declared a Special Nature Reserve.
+On a national level, it represents a natural asset of special importance falling under category I protection.

-It is located in southern Banat, situated between the river Danube and the southwestern slopes of the Carpathian Mountains.
+It is located in the south of Banat, located between the Danube River and the southwestern slopes of the Carpathian Mountains.
 The sands are named after the village of Deliblato, in the municipality of Kovin.
 Its main masses are elliptical shaped hills with steppe grassland plains and steppe forests.

-The best way to explore it is on foot.
-There are several hiking trails which are marked very well.
+The best way to explore it is by foot.
+There are several hiking trails that are marked very well.
 Very attractive part is on the northeastern edge.
 There are beautiful Zagaj Hills - attractive globular hillocks.
-They are ancient sand dunes, partly covered the forest, partly with steppe vegetation.
+They are ancient sand dunes, partly covered by the forest, partly with steppe vegetation.